joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-14-ordo-salutis-ix-our-new-heart-spirits-power-in-regeneration.md

 Look at what Jesus says:

->Matthew 7:21-23 (CSB) “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
+>Matthew 7:21-23 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 On that day many will say to me, ‘Lord, Lord, didn’t we prophesy in your name, drive out demons in your name, and do many miracles in your name?’
 Then I will announce to them, ‘I never knew you.
 Depart from me, you lawbreakers!’

 Wait a minute here.
 These people were doing what Christ told us to do: prophesy, cast out demons, and do mighty works in his name.
 Christ would go on to say for us not to rejoice because we can do mighty works and the spirits are subject to us but rejoice that your names are written in heaven.